szeitlin/szeitlin-blog/content/posts/engineering/data-eng-is-real-eng.md

 She seemed somewhat enlightened by this answer, but I didn’t love it, because there's a lot more to it than that.
 So I wanted to write something here about what data engineers do all day, because I’ve noticed a belief in many engineering orgs that data engineers are somehow not doing “real” engineering.

-That data engineers are not Real Engineers.
+And there's a lot of confusion about what data scientists do with regard to data engineering.

 I've also noticed that there are some serious misconceptions about how standard web development CICD practices should work for data engineering, and it's because there's not enough understanding of how data engineering needs are different.
+So this post will touch on that, too.

 ## First, what is an engineer?